City Council member Andre Dickens wins Atlanta mayor’s race

-Considered a long-shot candidate just a few months ago, Dickens cobbled together a coalition of support from Black voters as well as younger, White residents who continue to move into neighborhoods near the city’s downtown.
+Considered a long-shot candidate just a few months ago, Dickens cobbled together a coalition of support from Black voters as well as younger White residents who continue to move into neighborhoods near the city’s downtown.

-During the final days of the campaign, Bottoms also endorsed Dickens, calling him a charismatic and unifying leader who could help the city rebound from the covid-19 pandemic.
-Dickens, a Democrat, also picked up an endorsement from Fulton County States Attorney Fani T. Willis.
+During the final days of the campaign, Bottoms endorsed Dickens, calling him a charismatic and unifying leader who could help the city rebound from the coronavirus pandemic.
+Dickens, a Democrat, also picked up an endorsement from Fulton County District Attorney Fani T. Willis.

-Dickens, who has a degree in chemical engineering, also works as the chief development officer at a local non-profit agency.
+Dickens, who has a degree in chemical engineering, also works as the chief development officer at a local nonprofit agency.
 Although he has held his citywide council seat since 2013, many voters considered him to be more of an outsider than Moore, who is 60 and has served on the council since 1998.

 On the campaign trail, Dickens defended his vote on the council last year to shift resources away from the police department to bolster spending on mental health services.
 He also touted his push in 2019 to create Atlanta’s first Department of Transportation, which helped him win support from bicyclists and environmental activists who saw him as a more visionary leader than Moore.